 - Then add the dates, peanut butter, and vanilla extract and pulse until it becomes crumbly and the dates and peanut butter are blended in.

-- Then add the water and blend until the dough comes together.
-If the dough doesn’t come together then your dates or peanut butter might be too dry; add another tablespoon of water, and blend again.
+- Then, start with 4 tablespoons of water and blend until the dough comes together.
+If the dough doesn’t come together, add another tablespoon of water and blend again.

 - Once the dough has come together, pulse in the chocolate chips.
-Alternatively, once the dough has formed it can be transferred to a bowl and fold in the chocolate chips with a spatula.
+Alternatively, once the dough has formed, it can be transferred to a bowl, and you can fold in the chocolate chips with a stirring spatula.

-- Take a spoonful, squish the dough to compact it, then roll it into balls using your hands.
+- Take a spoonful of the dough, squish it to compact it, and then roll it into balls using your hands.

 Notes